mb21/mb21.github.io/cv/cv.md

 # Summary

 I studied Computer Science at ETH Zürich (BSc and MSc) and have been working with code and people for over a decade.
-I enjoy getting hands-on with the product, crafting code, and finding solutions that are as simple as possible, but no simpler.
-Yet what is the product without the team building and iterating on it?
-Nothing but dead code.
-I can provide leadership and mentorship, fostering an environment where the team feels safe to grow and experiment in.
+I enjoy being hands-on, and finding solutions that are as simple as possible, but no simpler.
+But the product is only a manifestation of the team building it.
+I can provide leadership and mentorship, fostering an environment where the team feels safe to grow, experiment, and iterate.

 # Employment

-### Since 2025: Senior full-stack engineer at [Everyman](https://everyman.health/), Zürich
+### Since 2025: Senior Full-Stack Engineer at [Everyman](https://everyman.health/), Zürich

-- As the second engineer at the fast growing startup, I help stabilize and evolve the tech stack.
+- As the third engineer at the fast growing startup, I help evolve both the patient-facing website and app, and the internal platform.

 ### 2023-2025: CTO at [Spatz](https://www.spatz.news) (formerly Polaris News), Zürich